Moving to Seaforth, Nova Scotia

 Armour rock wall and pit filled ready for house building. |

 Clearing and shaping the land was overwhelming.
-Before constructing the building, we had to remove an acre of alders, raspberry bushes, etc. to get to the dirt so we could walk around planning where the house was going to sit...then TONS of red clay dirt had to be scooped out, and then refilled with drainage pit rock.
-HUGE Armour Blue rocks had to be brought in to create a landscaped wall to hold the hillside up and to create a curved shape into the hillside so drainage and our home can be tucked safely away.
-I nicknamed our CAT driving big rig guy, "Digger" Wayne, who handles his CATS like they are extensions of his arms and legs and I am sure he can scratch a mosquito off the end of his nose with a CAT bucket!
+Before constructing the building, we had to remove an acre of alders, raspberry bushes, and other vegetation to access the dirt, allowing us to plan the house's location.
+Then, a large amount of red clay dirt had to be excavated and refilled with drainage pit rock.
+Massive armour blue stones had to be brought in to create a landscaped wall that would hold the hillside in place and to make a curved shape into the hillside, allowing for safe drainage and ensuring our home is tucked away.
+I nicknamed our CAT-driving big rig guy, "Digger" Wayne, who handles his CATs like they are extensions of his arms and legs.
+I am sure he can scratch a mosquito off the end of his nose with a CAT bucket!

 ![]() |